 - Free materials are regularly sent to several hundred doctors and dietitians in the whole country.
 The Society cooperates with many medical centers, institutions and social organizations.

-- Thanks to the actions of the Society, gluten-free Holy Communion is available in Poland since 2009.
+- Thanks to the actions of the Society, gluten free Holy Communion is available in Poland since 2009.
 The Society publishes a list of parishes where such Holy Communion is always available.

 - The Society is often invited to local and nation-wide media (television, radio, magazines): interviews, radio and television programs, articles about the coeliac disease and gluten-free diet.

-We are a member of AOECS.
+We are a member of the AOECS.